-It would have been a disservice to have titled this paragraph, Francis McCleland’s Wife as this would have shown disdain once more for the women of the era.
+It would have been a disservice to have titled this section, Francis McCleland’s Wife as this would have shown disdain once more for the women of the era.
 Despite my best endeavours to include some aspect of her life in this blog, I have been singularly unsuccessful.
 Apart from the standard information such as date of birth and date of death, I have only been able to ascertain one fact about her life.

 Sometime during the early 1830s, Elizabeth suffered an accident which partially disabled her.
-What the injury was and exactly how much it impaired her mobility cannot be ascertained but what is known is that Francis applied for a grant of an erf in the lower part of town.
+What the injury was and exactly how much it impaired her mobility cannot be ascertained, but what is known is that Francis applied for a grant of an erf in the lower part of town.
 He even considered building again.
 As Fuller notes, “[This grant] would enable Mrs McCleland to be much more attentive to her Sunday School, who in consequence of an accident is frequently incapacitated from going to church.”